rikifujihara/upgraded-carnival/README.md

-Quick React project to learn some fundamentals.
+Quick React project to learn some fundamentals